Antoine-Alexandre/DecodeTech/content/privacypolicy.md

 ### Collection of Information
 We collect Personal Information that you provide to us in the following ways:

-- Contacting the platform: If you contact us, we collect the information you voluntarily provide to us.
+- Contacting the platform: If you contact us, we collect the information you voluntarily provide us.
 We will access and process such Personal Information for the purposes as set out below.
 - Signing up for the platform updates: we use a subscription service (Sendinblue) to manage our email distribution list.
-When you provide your email address in the “Subscribe” section of the platform and click “Subscribe”, your email address is provided by Sendinblue to us.
+When you provide your email address in the “Subscribe” section of the platform and click “Subscribe”, your email address is provided to us by Sendinblue.

 ### Use of Information